 – this is the agreed outcome or decision made by the court (this happens if the issue can’t or isn’t settled in mediation first so is seen before the Employment Relations Authority).
 This is a legally binding document, and if not stuck to, can result in monetary penalties!

-– Employment Relations Authority, this is a tribunal established under the Employment Relations Act who help resolve employment disputes.
+– Employment Relations Authority: this is a tribunal established under the Employment Relations Act that helps resolve employment disputes.

 Mediation